web3/web3.js/docs/docs/guides/smart_contracts/index.md

 ---
-sidebar_position: 4
+sidebar_position: 2
+sidebar_label: 'Mastering Smart Contracts'
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Smart Contracts
+# Mastering Smart Contracts

 :::info
 This guide expects you to have some basic knowledge.
 If you are just starting, it is recommended to first check out this [Tutorial: Deploying and Interacting with Smart Contracts](./deploying_and_interacting_with_smart_contracts).